pereiradaniel/learnyounode/Readme.md

 # About Daniel

-I am a computer programmer from Scarborough, Ontario.
+I am a computer programmer and web developer from Scarborough, Ontario.
 My interest is in the Rails framework and Node, and full-stack multi platform web development.

 > Follow my [blog][bloglink] for updates on this tutorial and any upcoming tutorial videos.